Growth mindset is the the idea that we can grow our brain’s capacity to learn and to solve problems.

 Champions in sport will rise to the challenge when faced with defeat [aka: setback].
 I was fortunate enough to see it firsthand when I saw Michael Jordan play against the Knicks.
 There were only seconds left on the clock when Jordan scored the winning basket.
-In that moment, he taught me the importance of mindset.
 Champions keep their mind in the game until the game is over.

 The timing of that lesson couldn’t have been better.
-Shortly after launching our e-learning solution the dot com bubble popped.
+Shortly after launching our e-learning solution the dot com bubble burst.
 Talk about setback.
 We barely got off the launch pad and the game changed in an instance from thrive to survive.
 I found solace in Lance Armstrong’s books about the Tour de France and later learned others were too.
-I specifically remember reading a segment about a wreck on his fifth tour when he had to make a choice whether to get up or give in.
-It was a split second decision – he got up and rode to victory.
+I specifically remember reading a segment about a wreck on his fifth tour when he had to make a choice to get up or give in.
+In reality, it was a split second decision.
+He got up and rode to victory.

 3/ Take charge of the process